Teradata/r-driver/README.md

 #### Request-Scope Functions

-The following table lists request-scope function escape clauses that are intended for use with the Cursor `.execute` or `.executemany` methods.
+The following table lists request-scope function escape clauses that are intended for use with preparing or executing a SQL request.

-These functions control the behavior of the corresponding Cursor, and are limited in scope to the particular SQL request in which they are specified.
+These functions control the behavior of the prepare or execute operation, and are limited in scope to the particular SQL request in which they are specified.
 Request-scope function escape clauses are removed before the SQL request text is transmitted to the database.

 Request-Scope Function                                 | Effect